love4code/APS/README.md

    - **Status**: Set job status (scheduled, complete, delivered, etc.)
 3. **Add Items**:
    - Click **"Add Item"** button
+   - **Search for products/services**: Type in the search field to filter products/services
+   - **Filter by type**: Use the dropdown to filter by "All", "Products", or "Services"
-   - Select product/service from dropdown
+   - Select product/service from the filtered results
    - Quantity and price will auto-fill
+   - **Extended Price** is automatically calculated and displayed (quantity × unit price)
-   - Adjust quantity and price as needed
+   - Adjust quantity and price as needed (extended price updates in real-time)
    - Check/uncheck "Taxable" as needed
    - Click **"New Product/Service"** to create a product on-the-fly (no page refresh)
    - Remove items by clicking **"Remove"** button